Sahil-Kumbhar-18/DSA-Website/README.md

 # DSA-Website
-Representing various DSA Algorithm on website through Animation. creating small modules for eash algorithm.
+Representing various DSA Algorithm on website through Animation. creating small modules for each algorithm.